Alfred 3 on macOS 10.14 Mojave

 macOS System Preferences > Security & Privacy > Privacy.

-Alfred requires accessibility access on your Mac if you'd like to use snippet expansion, or to simulate key events (from workflows, file selection, clipboard integration).
+Alfred requires accessibility access on your Mac if you'd like to use snippet expansion, or to simulate key events (from workflows, file selection, clipboard integration and system commands).

-Giving access to Application Data is essential if you'd like Alfred to be able to search for your browser bookmarks.
+Allowing Full Disk Access gives Alfred access to the user-level files on your Disk.
+This is essential if you'd like Alfred to be able to search for your browser bookmarks.

 Search contacts and show contact data.